Our People

 Administration

-Bill Woodcock is the executive director of Packet Clearing House, the international treaty organization that builds and supports critical Internet infrastructure, including Internet exchange points and the core of the domain name system.
+Bill Woodcock is the director general of Packet Clearing House, the international treaty organization that builds and supports critical Internet infrastructure, including Internet exchange points and the core of the domain name system.
 Since entering the Internet industry in 1985, Bill has helped establish more than two hundred Internet exchange points.
 In 1989, Bill developed the anycast routing technique that now protects the domain name system.
 In 1998 he was one of the principal drivers of California 17538.4, the world’s first anti-spam legislation.
 Bill was principal author of the Multicast DNS and Operator Requirements of Infrastructure Management Methods IETF drafts.
 In 2002 he co-founded INOC-DBA, the security-coordination hotline system that interconnects the network operations centers of more than three thousand ISPs around the world.
 And in 2007, Bill was one of the two international liaisons deployed by NSP-Sec to the Estonian CERT during the Russian cyber-attack.
 In 2011, Bill authored the first survey of Internet interconnection agreements, as input to the OECD’s analysis of the Internet economy.
 Now, Bill’s work focuses principally on the security and economic stability of critical Internet infrastructure.

 Graduated from the Sup’Com Engineering School in 1998, M. Chakchouk received his M.S in telecommunications from ENIT Engineering School in 2001.
 In February 2009, he achieved his Ph.D in telecommunications applied to mathematics, under the joint tuition of El Manar University (Tunisia) and Paris Descartes University (France).
 He started his career in 1998 as a research engineer in The National Center for Telecommunication Studies and Research (CERT) and as a member of the R&D project PINA.
 In 2002, he became the chief of the R&D project: RACINES.
 Then, he joined in July 2005 the Telecommunications Regulation Authority (INT), first as chief of technical department, later he became the Head of Interconnection & Access.
 In March 2010, he was appointed as Adviser to the Minister of ICT in charge of broadband development.
 Few weeks after the Tunisian revolution, M. Chakchouk was designated Chairman and CEO of the Tunisian Internet Agency (ATI), where he decided to strategically transform this public enterprise by advocating for an open and free Internet in Tunisia and creating the first Internet exchange point in the Maghreb region (TunIXP).
 In Mai 2015, he was appointed as Chairman and CEO of the Tunisian Post where he initiated a new strategy to modernise the leading incumbent public company.
 From mai 2018 until 2020, he served UNESCO as the Assistant Director-General for Communication and Information.
 In early September 2020, M. Chakchouk decided to join a newly appointed government as Minister of Transport & Logistics.
 In January 2021, he joined Packet Clearing House (PCH), an international non-profit organization as Director of policy and government affairs and engaged himself in promoting the resiliency and security of the internet’s core infrastructure.